On the Kottwitz conjecture for local shtuka spaces: Review of the objects appearing in Kottwitz's conjecture

 \begin{dfn} The local shtuka space $\Sht_{G,b,\mu}$ inputs a perfectoid $C$-algebra $(R,R^+)$, and outputs the set of isomorphisms

 of $G$-torsors that are meromorphic along $D_R$ and bounded by $\mu$ pointwise on $\Spa R$. \end{dfn}

 Let us briefly recall the condition of being pointwise bounded by $\mu$.
-If $\Spa(C,O_C) \to \Spa R$ is a geometric point we obtain via pull-back $\gamma : \mc{E}^1|_{X_{C^\flat} \sm \{x_C\}} \to \mc{E}^b_{X_{C^\flat} \sm \{x_C\}}$, where we have written $x_C$ in place of $D_C$ to emphasize that this a point on $X_{C^\flat}$.
+If $\Spa(C,O_C) \to \Spa R$ is a geometric point we obtain via pull-back $\gamma : \mc{E}^1|_{X_{C^\flat} \sm \{x_C\}} \to \mc{E}^b|_{X_{C^\flat} \sm \{x_C\}}$, where we have written $x_C$ in place of $D_C$ to emphasize that this a point on $X_{C^\flat}$.
 The completed local ring of $X_{C^\flat}$ at $x_C$ is Fointaine's ring $B_{\dR}^+(C)$.
 A trivialization of both bundles $\mc{E}^1$ and $\mc{E}^b$ on a formal neighborhood of $x_C$, together with $\gamma$, leads to an element of $G(B_{\dR}(C))$, well defined up to left and right multiplication by elements of $G(B_{\dR}^+(C))$.
 The corresponding element of the double coset space $G(B_{\dR}^+(C)) \lmod G(B_{\dR}(C)) / G(B_{\dR}^+(C))$ is indexed by a conjugacy class of co-characters of $G/C$ according to the Cartan decomposition, and we demand that this conjugacy class is dominated by $\mu$ in the usual order (given by the simple roots of the universal Borel pair).

 The space $\Sht_{G,b,\mu}$ is a locally spatial diamond \cite[\S23]{ScholzeLectures}.
-Since the automorphism groups of $\mc{E}^1$ and $\mc{E}^b$ are the constant group diamonds $\ul{G(\Q_p)}$ and $\ul{J_b(\Q_p)}$ respectively, the space $\Sht_{G,b,\mu}$ is equipped with commuting actions of $G(\Q_p)$ and $J_b(\Q_p)$, acting by pre- and post-composition on $\gamma$.
+Since the automorphism groups of $\mc{E}^1$ and $\mc{E}^b$ are the constant group diamonds $\ul{G(\Q_p)}$ and $\ul{G_b(\Q_p)}$ respectively, the space $\Sht_{G,b,\mu}$ is equipped with commuting actions of $G(\Q_p)$ and $G_b(\Q_p)$, acting by pre- and post-composition on $\gamma$.

 \begin{rmk} According to \cite[Corollary 23.2.2]{ScholzeLectures} the above definition recovers the moduli space of local shtukas with one leg and infinite level structure.
-We have dropped the subscript $\infty$ used in \cite{ScholzeLectures} to denote the infinite level structure, because we will not often refer to the space without level structure. \end{rmk}
+We have dropped the subscript $\infty$ used in \cite{ScholzeLectures} to denote the infinite level structure. \end{rmk}